-The 2019 FS will incorporate the aforementioned project enhancement opportunities enumerated in the 2018 FS and will provide a new detailed project development schedule that has plant commissioning and first gold pour occurring after the date provided for in the 2018 FS.
-The 2019 FS will also present new project economics, capital estimates, mine life, and annual gold production profile from the above summarized results found in the 2018 FS.
+The 2019 FS will incorporate the aforementioned project enhancement opportunities enumerated in the 2018 FS and will provide a new detailed project development schedule that has plant commissioning and first gold pour occurring approximately 8 months after the date provided for in the 2018 FS.
+The 2019 FS will also present new project economics, updated capital estimates, mine life, and annual gold production profile from the above summarized results found in the 2018 FS.